Statistical inference for rough volatility: Minimax Theory: The general rough volatility model

-These energy levels differ from those of \cite{rosenbaum2008estimation} since they are not defined on the integrated realise variance of the price but on the logarithm of these quantities.
-They also scale as $2^{-2jH}$ as in \cite{rosenbaum2008estimation}, but the logarithm creates two major differences in this scaling.
+These energy levels differ from those of \cite{rosenbaum2008estimation} since they are not obtained from the integrated realised variance of the price but rather from their logarithm.
+They also scale as $2^{-2jH}$ as in \cite{rosenbaum2008estimation}, but the logarithm generates two major differences in this scaling.
 On the one hand, we get rid of the stochastic limit appearing in \cite{rosenbaum2008estimation} but on the other hand, this scaling is not exact and additional terms appear.
-More precisely, the following concentration property is proved within Section \ref{subsec:energy:Q}.
+More precisely, the following concentration property is proved in Section \ref{subsec:energy:Q}.